 Solution

-When profiling is enabled, a large amount of information is written to Puppet Server’s main log file (/var/log/puppetlabs/puppetserver/puppetserver.log
+When profiling is enabled, a large amount of information is written to Puppet Server’s main log file, /var/log/puppetlabs/puppetserver/puppetserver.log

-).
+.
 Because the information is mixed with other information, it’s hard to interpret.
 You can use the Puppet Profile Parser to extract relevant information, structure it, and send it to graphing tools like FlameGraph and Jaeger.

-Enable profiling on catalog requests
+Part one: Enable profiling on catalog requests

 Profiling is disabled by default in Puppet Server.
 You can enable it on specific nodes by using agent configuration or on all nodes by using Puppet Server configuration.